Junior Secondary (Year 7 to 10) CRICOS: 08266E

 Our College believes in developing the whole child.
 We value and promote learning through our comprehensive co-curricular, pastoral care and community service programmes.
 We place significant emphasis on developing leaders of influence who make a positive difference to the school, and the local and global communities with which we connect.

 Our Middle School Committee programme provides opportunities for each student to take action in an area of interest, and develop skills in running meetings, enacting action plans and managing events.
 In addition, a select number of students across Years 7, 8 and 9 are elected formally as members of the Student Council.

 As students grow and develop through the middle phase of learning, we empower and guide them to be organised, independent, balanced and confident learners well prepared for the rigours of Senior School.

 Our Parent Handbook outlines all of Middle and Senior School teaching, learning and operational procedures.

-For parents/guardians interested in enrolling a child in Middle School, we ask that you complete an Application for Enrolment form at your earliest possible convenience.
+For parents/guardians interested in enrolling a child in Middle School, we ask that you complete an online Application for Enrolment at your earliest possible convenience.